moorepants/dissertation/README.rst

 Matlab Development Dependencies
 -------------------------------

 These are the Matlab packages we've developed.
+They are required to run many of the m-files in the ``src`` directory.

 - HumanControl
   [`src <https://github.com/moorepants/HumanControl>`_]